IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 Launching Payara on System Boot
 ===============================

 The Dataverse installation script will start Payara if necessary, but you may find the following scripts helpful to launch Payara start automatically on boot.
-They were originally written for Glassfish but can be adjusted for Payara.
+They were originally written for Glassfish but have been adjusted for Payara.

-- This :download:`Systemd file<../_static/installation/files/etc/systemd/glassfish.service>` may be serve as a reference for systems using Systemd (such as RHEL/CentOS 7 or Ubuntu 16+)
+- This :download:`Systemd file<../_static/installation/files/etc/systemd/payara.service>` may be serve as a reference for systems using Systemd (such as RHEL/CentOS 7 or Ubuntu 16+)
 - This :download:`init script<../_static/installation/files/etc/init.d/payara.init.service>` may be useful for RHEL/CentOS 6 or Ubuntu >= 14 if you're using a Payara service account, or
 - This :download:`Payara init script <../_static/installation/files/etc/init.d/payara.init.root>` may be helpful if you're just going to run Payara as root (not recommended).